Explore the DG world:

 © DG

 “Music can teach you about life, about how to make passion and discipline co-exist.”
-Daniel Barenboim

 In the 1960s, Barenboim refined his conducting skills, while simultaneously forging an international reputation as solo pianist and chamber musician.
 As a conductor he worked notably in partnership with the English Chamber Orchestra, and came to widespread attention in Europe when he conducted the Philharmonia Orchestra in London in 1967, taking over from an indisposed colleague at short notice.
 That same year he recorded Beethoven’s piano concertos with Otto Klemperer and the New Philharmonia Orchestra, and performed the composer’s cycle of piano sonatas in a series of recitals in London, Tel Aviv and Vienna.

-In 1991 Barenboim succeeded Sir Georg Solti as Music Director of the Chicago Symphony Orchestra; in 2006 he was named the orchestra’s “Honorary Conductor for life”.
-He became General Music Director of Berlin’s Staatsoper Unter den Linden in 1992 and “Chief Conductor for life” of its orchestra, the Berlin Staatskapelle, in 2000.
-In June 2019 not only was his Staatsoper contract renewed for a further five years, from 2022 to 2027, but he was announced as the first Honorary Conductor of the Berliner Philharmoniker.
-He also works regularly with the Wiener Philharmoniker, with whom he led the New Year’s Concert in 2009 and 2014.
+He has also worked regularly with the Wiener Philharmoniker, with whom he led the New Year’s Concert in 2009, 2014 and 2022.
 The range of Barenboim’s work is clearly reflected in his relationship with Milan’s Teatro alla Scala.
-After returning to the illustrious Italian institution as Principal Guest Conductor in 2007, he conducted many acclaimed opera productions, including Guy Cassiers’ new staging of The Ring, brought fresh energy to its chamber music series, and directed the Orchestra Filarmonica della Scala at home and on tour.
+After returning there as Principal Guest Conductor in 2007, he conducted many acclaimed opera productions, including Guy Cassiers’ new staging of The Ring, brought fresh energy to its chamber music series, and directed the Orchestra Filarmonica della Scala at home and on tour.
 He became Music Director at La Scala in 2011 and remained with the company until the end of 2014.

 Daniel Barenboim’s life was changed by a chance meeting in the early 1990s with Edward Said, the Palestinian-American literary critic and public intellectual.
 He shared many of Said’s views on the future of the Middle East and supported his call for a peaceful resolution to the Israeli-Palestinian conflict, one based on dialogue, respect and mutual understanding.
 They became close friends and, in 1999, founded the West-Eastern Divan Orchestra, an ensemble comprising young musicians from the Middle East, including Israelis, Palestinians, Egyptians, Syrians, Jordanians and others.
 “The destinies of [these] people are inextricably linked,” noted Barenboim at the time, “so either we kill each other or we learn to live together.”

-Daniel Barenboim’s work as musician and humanitarian has been recognised with an array of prestigious awards and honours, including the titles of Grand Officier in France’s Légion d’Honneur and Knight Commander of the British Empire (KBE), Germany’s Grosses Verdienstkreuz mit Stern, Spain’s Príncipe de Asturias Prize (shared with Edward Said), Japan’s “Praemium Imperiale” for art and culture, Israel’s Wolf Foundation Arts Prize, the Evangelische Akademie’s Tolerance Prize, the Buber-Rosenzweig Medal, Willy Brandt Prize, Ernst von Siemens Music Prize, Herbert von Karajan Music Prize and the City of Cologne’s Konrad Adenauer Prize.
-He and the West-Eastern Divan Orchestra were also recently awarded the 2020 Rheingau Music Prize, with the jury praising their “invaluable contribution to cultural education and international integration”.
+Daniel Barenboim’s work as musician and humanitarian has been recognised with an array of prestigious awards and honours, including the Grand Croix in France’s Légion d’Honneur, the title of Knight Commander of the British Empire (KBE), Germany’s Grosses Verdienstkreuz mit Stern, Spain’s Príncipe de Asturias Prize (shared with Edward Said), Japan’s Praemium Imperiale for art and culture, Israel’s Wolf Foundation Arts Prize, the Evangelische Akademie’s Tolerance Prize, the Buber-Rosenzweig Medal, Willy Brandt Prize, Ernst von Siemens Music Prize, Herbert von Karajan Music Prize and the City of Cologne’s Konrad Adenauer Prize.
+He and the West-Eastern Divan Orchestra were awarded the 2020 Rheingau Music Prize, the jury praising their “invaluable contribution to cultural education and international integration”.

-Celebrating both the 250th anniversary of Beethoven’s birth and the 20th anniversary of the West-Eastern Divan Orchestra, an album pairing the Seventh Symphony with the Triple Concerto for piano, violin and cello was released in May 2020.
+Celebrating both the 250th anniversary of Beethoven’s birth and the 20th anniversary of the West-Eastern Divan Orchestra, an album pairing the Seventh Symphony with the Triple Concerto for piano, violin and cello was released in April 2020.
 The recordings were made at concerts in Buenos Aires and Berlin, and for the Triple Concerto Barenboim was joined on stage by Anne-Sophie Mutter and Yo-Yo Ma.
-He followed this by again taking the helm of the Staatskapelle Berlin, conducting Dvorak’s Cello Concerto with soloist Kian Soltani for a recording released in August 2020.
+He followed this by again taking the helm of the Staatskapelle Berlin, conducting Dvořák’s Cello Concerto with soloist Kian Soltani for a recording released in August 2020.

 Follow Deutsche Grammophon online